-The theft indicator is located on top of the instrument panel.
+The anti-theft indicator is located on top of the instrument panel.

-• When the ignition is in the ON position, the indicator will glow for 3 seconds to indicate normal system functionality.
+- When the ignition is in the 2 (OFF) position, the indicator will flash once every 2 seconds if the vehicle is locked and the perimeter alarm is armed. - When the ignition is in the 4 (RUN) position, the indicator will glow for 3 seconds to indicate normal system functionality.

-If a problem occurs with the SecuriLock® system, the indicator will flash rapidly or glow steadily when the ignition is in the ON position.
+If a problem occurs with the SecuriLock® system, the indicator will flash rapidly or glow steadily when the ignition is in the 4 (RUN) position.
 If this occurs, the vehicle should be taken to an authorized dealer for service.